Flexible circuits in the $d$-dimensional rigidity matroid: Preliminary Lemmas

 \begin{lemma} Suppose that $G=(V,E)$ is a graph with $|V|\geq 11$, minimum degree two and maximum degree three.
 Then there exist vertices $x,y\in V$ with $d(x)=2$, $d(y)=3$ and $\dist(x,y)\geq 3$. \end{lemma}

 \begin{proof} Assume $G=(V,E)$ is a counterexample to the lemma.
 Choose a vertex $v\in V$ of degree $2$.
 Then there are at most 6 vertices at distance 1 or 2 from $v$.
-Hence there are at most 6 vertices of degree 3.
+Hence $G$ has at most 6 vertices of degree 3.
 Now choose a vertex $u\in V$ of degree 3.
 Each neighbour of $u$ is either a vertex of degree 2 which has at most one other neighbour of degree 2 or a vertex of degree 3 which has at most two other neighbours of degree 2.
-Therefore we have at most 6 vertices of degree 2.
-If there does not exist 6 vertices of degree 3 then the number of vertices of degree 3 is at most 4, and we would have $|V|\leq 10$.
+Therefore $G$ has at most 6 vertices of degree 2.
+If there does not exist 6 vertices of degree 3 in $G$ then the number of vertices of degree 3 in $G$ is at most 4 by parity, and we would have $|V|\leq 10$.
 Hence there are exactly 6 vertices of degree 3 and $v$ is adjacent to two vertices of degree 3.
 Since $v$ is an arbitrary vertex of degree two, every vertex of degree 2 is adjacent to two vertices of degree 3.
 Now choose $w$ to be a vertex of degree 3 at distance 2 from $v$ and a vertex $y\neq v$, of degree 2, not adjacent to $w$.
 Then $\dist(w,y)\geq 3$. \end{proof}